Templates Should Not Be Compiled in Isolation

 Concepts: Building Your Own Type System at Compile Time

-My experimental environment is Arch Linux WSL, GCC 16.1.1, with -std=c++20 -Wall -Wextra added to the compile command.
-The code below is something I wrote myself to verify the understanding that "concepts are compile-time functions":
+My test environment is Arch Linux WSL, GCC 16.1.1, compile command with -std=c++20 -fconcepts.
+The code below is what I wrote to verify the understanding that "Concepts are compile-time functions":

 #include <iostream>